nklant/EsriDemographicsData/README.md

 - **Configuration**: Uses `appsettings.json` for configuration settings and strongly typed options classes for `EndpointOptions` and `CacheSettings`.
 - **Dependency Injection**: Utilizes DI for better modularity and testability, including services such as `DemographicDbContext`, `IDemographicDataService`, and others.
 - **Separation of concerns**: Isolates business logic and service interfaces (`IDemographicDataService`) from the Web API and the data access layer.
 This improves maintainability and testability by allowing each layer to focus on a specific responsibility.
 This approach lets changing or reusing the business logic in other contexts (e.g., a desktop app or another service) without dragging in all the web and database code.
+- **Docker Support**: The application can be containerized for easy deployment using Docker.
+The `Dockerfile` is located in the solution root.

 ## Design patterns used